joankovacs/onTime-back-end/README.md

 ## Tech Stack

 onTime's back-end is written in Python, utilizing Flask and a PostgreSQL database.
-The front-end is built with React.
+The front-end is built with React. onTime is deployed to Heroku but is not currently set up for individual download.
+Stay tuned!

+## Authors

+onTime was developed by Julie Warren and Joan Kovacs as a capstone project for Cohort 17 of [Ada Developers Academy](https://adadevelopersacademy.org/).